zimolzak/CleanoPheno/er-boarder-escalation.md

 2. Boarder in the ER.
-Defined as: anyone still physically in the ER **6 hours** or more from the time of calling for admission or transfer.
+Defined as: anyone still physically in the ER **6 hours** or more from the time of calling for admission or transfer to outside facility.
 (This includes calling for admission to general wards, or step-down, or ICU: really admission to any hospital setting.)

 3. Escalation (*any* of the following):